AndreaVivai/Goalkeeper-Robot-Videogame/README.md

 # Goalkeeper Robot Videogame

 ## Project description
-A real-time, multithreaded 2D simulation game written in C, developed for a university course on Real-Time Systems.
-The player controls a robotic goalkeeper trying to block a ball launched from random positions.
+A real-time, multithreaded 2D simulation game written in C. The player controls a robotic goalkeeper trying to block a ball launched from random positions.
 The project demonstrates threading, synchronization, low-level graphics, and input handling.
+Project for the university course: "Real-Time Systems"

 **Technologies Used:**
 - C (C99)